Is web marketing heading for a personality crisis?

 Nikita Bier, the co-founder of Five, told The New York Times that based on the initial responses to the site on Twitter, "people seem to identify pretty strongly with the personalities we generate."
 He added, "Only about 10 percent said we were outright wrong about them."

 Quentin Hardy, the Times writer, said the feeling of recognition may be due to the "overall vagueness" of the typecasting, likening it to how people identify with horoscopes.

 That view works for Five, which is working to launch an application focused on private social experiences in Fall 2014.
 On Gigaom.com, Derrick Harris writes that Five "wants to give us a new way of communicating with our friends that’s more akin to a dinner table conversation than it is to shouting to one another across a crowded restaurant."

 In its press release, Mr. Bier notes that although Five Labs employs similar techniques as highly public platforms like Facebook, Twitter and Google, Five Labs never stores the information.

 "Think of this as a personality snapshot," suggests Mr. Bier.
 "It’s all for fun."
 He adds, "But we’re also hoping to educate.
 People need to ask themselves a profound question: ‘How does my data portray me on public networks — and how might that be used?’"

-To what degree would a social network experience based on "private social experiences" work better for individuals and marketers?
+What are the pros and cons for marketers of matching consumers with personality types online?
+Would a social network experience based more closely on “private social experiences” work better for both individuals as well as marketers?